ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 {{% fig "mills-family/buffalo/Park-111-Back" "800" /%}}

-[William Mills](https://www.findagrave.com/memorial/78770560/william-mills) (17 Nov 1792, Smithtown NY to 15 Aug 1867, Buffalo NY) who was married on 08 Jun 1819 to [Deborah (Smith) Mills](https://www.findagrave.com/memorial/78770568/deborah-mills) (02 Dec 1768, Smithtown NY to 13 Jun 1882, Clarence NY), is Jonas Davis Mills' first cousin.
+[William Mills](https://www.findagrave.com/memorial/78770560/william-mills) (17 Nov 1792, Smithtown NY to 15 Aug 1867, Buffalo NY) who was married on 19 Jan 1819 to [Deborah (Smith) Mills](https://www.findagrave.com/memorial/78770568/deborah-mills) (02 Dec 1768, Smithtown NY to 13 Jun 1882, Clarence NY), is Jonas Davis Mills' first cousin.
 William, Deborah, and their descendants lived in the Clarence and Buffalo areas during a time when Edward H. Mills' family was living in Corfu, a short distance away.

 William was born at Mills Pond specifically, and he was a soldier in the War of 1812.
 (Index of Awards on Claims of the Soldiers of the War of 1812, New York Adjutant General's Office, New York State Archives, Albany NY, ancestry.com.)